nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 "Runes?
 Oh, you mean programming languages?
 We're primarily a Go company but feel free to use whatever you want really.
 But do try to be practical - nothing fancy, I just want to see how you'd work day to day problems."

 Your aprehension is now replaced by confusion.
 Tim clearly understands that functions are the source of existence.
 So how could they be considered fancy?
-Oh&hellip; you get him now.
+Oh… you get him now.
 So how do mortals code now again..?

 Your fingers dance over the keys --

 "We have Emacs on this machine?!"

-&mdash; and summon forth a file from the depths of Helheim.
+– and summon forth a file from the depths of Helheim.

 ```julia
 using SpecialFunctions